Bring Your Child to the Dentist Before School Starts Again!

 How is periodontal disease treated?

 Periodontal disease treatment is designed to manage the infection.
 The level of gum disease will determine the type of and number of treatments needed.
 Regardless, proper oral hygiene habits will need to be practiced at home.
 In addition, certain behavior patterns will need to be adjusted, like quitting smoking.
-Deep cleaning through scaling or root planing may be required to remove excess plaque.
-Scaling involves scraping away tartar buildup above and below gums.
-Root planing smooths rough areas on the root of a tooth where bacteria gather and contributes to periodontal disease.

 3 Reasons Why Brushing Your Tongue is Important